 OF COURSE YOU WOULD.

 Condoms (or even pulling out) is that simple thing.
 Don’t put women at risk.
 Don’t choose to maximize your own pleasure if it risks causing women pain.

 Men mostly run our government.
 Men mostly make the laws.
-And men could eliminate abortions in 3 months or less without ever touching an abortion law or evening mentioning women.
+And men could eliminate abortions in three months or less without ever touching an abortion law or evening mentioning women.

 In summary: STOP TRYING TO CONTROL WOMEN’S BODIES AND SEXUALITY.
 UNWANTED PREGNANCIES ARE CAUSED BY MEN.

 Well.
 There it is.
 My first Twitter thread.
-I’ve actually had this written for several months, but have been hesitant to share it.
+I actually had this written for several months before I published it, and was hesitant to share it.
 Not sure why.
 But hearing so many men talking about women’s reproductive rights (related to the Kavanaugh hearings), brought me to hit publish.
 I’d love to hear your thoughts on this topic.
 What could we do as a society to have men shoulder the burden of preventing unwanted pregnancies?